Known for its flashes of grotesque violence, sci-fi horror film Event Horizon tells a broader story about our fascination with hell and poor choices.

 Captains Lewis and Clark mapped the American west in the 1800s, while event horizon – a term coined in the 1950s – describes the way black holes work.

 There’s also the language twist.
 Latin may be a dead language yet someone aboard a spaceship in 2040 happens to speaks it (kind of, though the mistranslation is a key plot point).
-See also the role of the librarian or knowledge-keeper in Rosemary’s Baby, Se7en and WarGames.

 The film’s ultra stylized vision of hell relies on medieval imagery of broken, perverse bodies and the torments of hell.